 Marleau leaves Sharks for Leafs, Price commits to Canadiens

-Marleau has le... .
-FILE - This April 1, 2017 file photo shows Montreal Canadiens goalie Carey Price during the second period of an NHL hockey game against the Tampa Bay Lightning in Tampa, Fla.
+This April 1, 2017 file photo shows Montreal Canadiens goalie Carey Price during the second period of an NHL hockey game against the Tampa Bay Lightning in Tampa, Fla.
+The Canadiens have signed Price to an eight-year contract extension.

 Add your comments below